apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 ### Discourse as superior discussion forums solution

-Discourse has been adopted elsewhere to positive effect and might do a lot of good in uPortal and Apereo as well.
+Discourse has been adopted elsewhere to positive effect and might do a lot of good in uPortal and Apereo as well as a next step beyond [the exising Google Groups forums solution][uPortal Google Groups].

 ### Collaborate with other Apereo projects